 d.
 Stealing of home plate is not allowed, nor may a player advance to home plate on a passed ball.

 e.
 There are no lead-offs.
 Runners can not leave the base until the ball crosses the plate.

 f.
 If a player leaves a base early, he must return to the previous base if open.

 g.
-The ball is in play until the pitcher hands the ball to the umpire at the pitching machine or the umpire calls time.
+The ball is in play unless the umpire calls time.